mixcloud/django-experiments/README.rst

 ==================

 Django-Experiments is an AB Testing Framework for Django and Nexus.
 It is completely usable via template tags.
-It provides support for conditional user enrollment via Gargoyle.

 If you don't know what AB testing is, check out `wikipedia <http://en.wikipedia.org/wiki/A/B_testing>`_.